 Michelle Regalado Deatrick

-Michelle lives with her husband and children on an 80-acre farm in southeast Michigan, where she cares for a large organic garden, an orchard, and a 20-acre native prairie surrounded by stands of native trees.
-An activist for the environment and small farm rights, she is politically active and currently serves as Vice Chair of the Washtenaw County Commission.
-She also teaches poetry workshops privately and for the University of Michigan's Lifelong Learning Institute--and is at work on poetry, a short story collection set in East Africa, and a novel set in Michigan, Silicon Valley, and Iraq.
+Michelle lives with her family on an 80-acre farm in southeast Michigan, where she cares for a large organic garden, an orchard, and a 20-acre native prairie surrounded by stands of native trees.
+An activist for the environment and small farm rights, she currently serves as Vice Chair of the Washtenaw County Commission.
+She also teaches poetry workshops privately and has taught several classes for the University of Michigan's Lifelong Learning Institute.